Who we are

 • We actively collaborate with other organisations to build strong networks of community care.

-Every empowered leader creates ripples that extend far beyond our direct reach, shaping communities and inspiring transformation across South Auckland.
+Our actual impact is far greater than what we can count...
+Every empowered leader is creating ripples that extend far beyond our direct reach, shaping communities and inspiring transformation across South Auckland.

 Our history